Housing 21 promotes choice and independence for older people through a range of care, health and housing services and accommodation.

 - live-in care

-- day services - day care and day centres
+- day services such as day care and day centres

 - respite care and rehabilitation services

-We are at the forefront of dementia services combining service provision with evaluation and research.
-We operate the only housing association sector dementia centre of excellence, Housing 21 Dementia Voice, which aims to:
+We are the only housing association to operate a dementia centre of excellence, Housing 21 Dementia Voice.
+It aims to:

 - influence the development of dementia services and specialist older people's mental health services

-- undertake specialist research to understand the needs, views and aspirations of older people
+- undertake specialist research to understand the needs, views and hopes of older people

-Putting the person before the dementia is central to our approach.
-We focus on the individual's:
+Assessing and caring for the individual is central to our approach.
+We focus on the person's:

 - social and family network

-This approach has shown significant improvements in the quality of life of people with dementia and of those around them.
+This approach has resulted in significant improvements in the quality of life of many people with dementia and benefitted those around them.
 It proves that with the right care, support and interaction people can keep or regain life skills and stay independent for longer.